-Since $\mathcal{P}_{N_{\pa{v}}, N_v}(t_{\pa{v}}, t_v)$ is symmetric regarding the random variables $N_{\pa{v}}$ and $N_v$, the stochastic dynamics on an edge are reversible.
-Given the local Markov property, this result extends to the stochastic dynamics on $\mathrm{path}(r, r')$, establishing the reversibility of the stochastic dynamics on that path.
-Choosing a root $r'\neq r$, $r, r' \in \mathcal{V}$, only affects the parent-child relationships of the vertices on $\mathrm{path}(r, r')$.
-Other vertices remain children to their parent, and their stochastic dynamics are unchanged.
+Since $\mathcal{P}_{N_{\pa{v}}, N_v}(t_{\pa{v}}, t_v)$ is symmetric regarding $N_{\pa{v}}$ and $N_v$, the stochastic dynamics on an edge are reversible.
+Given the local Markov property, this reversibility extends to the stochastic dynamics on a path.
+Moreover, note that choosing a root $r'\neq r$ only affects the parent-child relationships of the vertices on $\mathrm{path}(r, r')$.
+Other vertices remain children to their parent, with unchanged stochastic dynamics.